chipbell4/chipbell4.github.io/_posts/2022-05-01-using-generators-to-split-work.md

 - If we're still not done yet after the loop, it schedules another function run
 - Otherwise, it logs what it did.

-Doing the work this way has an interesting side effect: It makes the overall process run _slower_ since there's a lot more coordination that has to happen, but with the benefit of keeping the calculation from consuming the UI thread completely.
+Doing the work this way has an interesting side effect: It makes the overall process run _slower_ since there's a lot more coordination that has to happen:
+- The executing context for the calculation is being stopped and started a bunch as the generator is called over and over
+- There's additional code that's now being called (like `requestAnimationFrame`) However, this still has the benefit of keeping the calculation from consuming the UI thread completely.

 ## Making it generic
 So, how can we make this more reusable for more than just my contrived `squareSum` function?